ashleyscrump/dynamic-landing-page/README.md

 ## Languages Used:
 - HTML
 - CSS
--JAVASCRIPT
+- JAVASCRIPT

 ## Functionality

--the Navigation
+- The Navigation
 - The Dynamic Active
 - The Scrolling Effect

 ## Learned
-Coverted the static web page to a dynamic project
+How to convert the static web page to a dynamic project.

 ## View Project